 Where is the blog?

 It’s a great way to contribute to the library if you already use it.
-Just go the issue tracker, read the titles and if you are already familiar with a topic, don’t be shy, and write your suggestion.
+Just go to https://forum.littlevgl.com/ a register (Google and GitHub login also works).
+Log in, read the titles and if you are already familiar with a topic, don’t be shy, and write your suggestion.

 Improving and/or translating the documentation

 If you would like to contribute to LittlevGL the documentation is the best place to start.